 Maryland criminal statutes mandate imprisonment for a felony or violent crime committed with a firearm.
 The weapons charge carries a term of five to 20 years served consecutively after completion of the sentence for the felony or violent crime.
 Even possession of an unloaded or inoperable gun can drastically increase your sentence.

-Consult our Baltimore Criminal Lawyers at LeViness, Tolzman & Hamilton for an Aggressive Defense After your Arrest for a Violent Crime
+Consult our Baltimore Criminal Defense Lawyers at LeViness, Tolzman & Hamilton for an Aggressive Defense After Your Arrest for a Violent Crime

 To learn more about your rights and options in a violent crime prosecution, call Baltimore criminal lawyers at LeViness, Tolzman & Hamilton at 800-547-4LAW (4529) or contact our firm online.
 We offer a free initial consultation for potential criminal defense clients throughout Maryland.